speakeasy-api/openapi-directory/SDKs/clickmeter.com/v2/go/README.md

 * `GroupsGetStatisticsAllList` - Retrieve statistics about all groups of this customer for a timeframe grouped by some temporal entity (day/week/month)
 * `GroupsGetStatisticsList` - Retrieve statistics about this group for a timeframe grouped by some temporal entity (day/week/month)
 * `GroupsGetStatisticsSingle` - Retrieve statistics about this group for a timeframe
-* `GroupsGetTops` - Retrieve a top report connected to this group
 * `GroupsPatchFavourite` - Fast switch the "favourite" field of a group
 * `GroupsPatchNotesForm` - Fast patch the "notes" field of a group
 * `GroupsPatchNotesJSON` - Fast patch the "notes" field of a group